 The difference between modern medicine and Reiki healing is that while modern medicine helps reduce or mask the symptoms of the disease, Reiki healing works on the root cause of the problem and restores the balance on all levels.

-What is the importance of energetically balancing oneself (Chakra Balancing)?
+What is the importance of energetically balancing oneself aka Chakra Balancing?

-Reiki is a spiritual healing practice that helps your system balance itself.
+The practice of Reiki helps your system balance itself.
 Balance is always a good thing, because your body can only self-heal when your nervous system is balanced.
-By encouraging your system toward balance, Reiki practice can help you in any situation, even when it isn’t the only help you need.
+By encouraging your system toward balance, Reiki can help you in any situation, even when it isn’t the only help you need.